feliciachang/ai-chatbot/README.md

-# How to build a Qwen chatbot with Vercel AI SDK and Modal
+# Out-of-the-box chatbot Vercel AI SDK and Modal

 It only took me a day to deploy this swanky chatbot running a Qwen-3B model using Vercel and Modal: